 1/4 c tepid water (Temperature should be 105-115 degrees.)

 1/3 c, plus 1/4 tsp sugar (Organic cane sugar is ideal; available at Trader Joe’s in 2 lb package, or less expensive at Costco in 10 lb package.)

 2 1/2 c whole wheat flour (Bob’s Red Mill flour is best.)

 1 1/2 c unbleached white flour, more as needed (You may grind 2 2/3 c organic hard red spring wheat berries to make the total 4 c of flour.)

 1/3 c unsweetened cocoa powder

-1 1/4 tsp salt (Himalayan, pink, or Real Salt is critical for optimum health; available in nutrition center of your local supermarket.)
+1 1/4 tsp salt (Himalayan, pink, or Real Salt is critical for optimum health; a fine grind Himalayan salt is available inexpensively at Costco.)

 1 1/4-1 1/2 c of milk (May use alternative milks, such as hazelnut or almond.)